bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Upgrade Notice ==

+= 1.8.3 =
+Bug fixes and better compatibility with other plugins.

 = 1.8.2 =
-Bug fixes and improved professional translation workflow
+Bug fixes and improved professional translation workflow.

 = 1.8.1 =
-Multilingual menus bug fixes and improved translation interface
+Multilingual menus bug fixes and improved translation interface.

 = 1.8.0 =
 Added support for multilingual menus.